By Nathan Blake | 1/17/17

 But there are other options if you can’t afford the cost or hassle involved with switching policies.
 If you desperately want to keep your doctor, you can:

 • Visit an urgent care center or walk-in facility.
 Urgent care centers and walk-in clinics are set up to treat patients with non-life-threatening illnesses and injuries like fevers or the flu, bleeding/cuts, sprains/strains, etc. They’re also good for immunizations and some diagnostic services such as X-rays and routine lab work.
-What’s great about these centers is that they are relatively inexpensive, require no appointments, and are generally open seven days a week.
+What’s great about these centers is that they are relatively inexpensive, don’t require appointments, and are often open seven days a week.
 If you can save money on “small” issues, then you may be able to afford seeing your doctor for the more serious issues that crop up from time to time.

 When It’s Time to Move On